 08 FEB 2017 - Rebecca Wilson honoured (video - The Daily Edition)

 Acquisition of advanced medical equipment for prostate cancer diagnosis.
-Prostrate biopsy are highly invasive and painful procedures that detect only 30-40% of prostate cancers.
+Prostate biopsy are highly invasive and painful procedures that detect only 30-40% of prostate cancers.
 To increase cancer detection to 70-80%, and enhance patient comfort and safety, the NELUNE Foundation purchased a Transperineal Ultrasound for St Vincent's Hospital Public Hospital.
 This equipment guides the biopsy diagnosis in a non-invasive, safe, and painless technique.

 We would like to thank the below businesses for their unwavering support and generosity year after year.